-Review Process and Procedure for EPA Non-Faculty Employees
+Review Process and Procedure for EHRA Non-Faculty Employees

-Review Process and Procedure for EPA Non-Faculty Employees1
+Review Process and Procedure for EHRA Non-Faculty Employees(1)

 East Carolina University is committed to fair and equitable treatment for all employees.
 The University administration is charged by law and University policy with managing and directing its human resources, including but not limited to workforce size, recruitment, training, work assignments, hours of employment, promotion, demotion, transfer, or dismissal.
 Where there are concerns or problems related to employment, employees, their co-workers and their supervisors are strongly encouraged to find informal means of resolving them.
 Employees may pursue formal requests in accordance with the Review Procedure outlined in section 4 below.

 1.1.
 The University has established this Review Process and Procedure for those actions stated in Section 3 below.